60 Worked Examples: Introductory

 The aerospace industry has made some progress in addressing these environmental concerns.
 However, further effort is necessary to mitigate its long-term environmental impact while meeting the growing aviation and space flight demand.

-• Emissions: Aircraft engines emit greenhouse gases (GHGs), including carbon dioxide (CO2) and nitrogen oxides (NOx).
-These emissions contribute to climate change and air pollution.
+- Emissions: Aircraft engines emit greenhouse gases (GHGs), including carbon dioxide (CO2) and nitrogen oxides (NOx), which contribute to climate change and air pollution.

-• Noise pollution: Aircraft noise can disrupt communities near airports and affect the health and well-being of residents.
-People are very intolerant of aircraft noise, in general.
+- Noise pollution: Aircraft noise can disrupt communities near airports and affect residents’ health and well-being.
+People are generally very intolerant of aircraft noise.

-• Waste: The aerospace industry generates a lot of waste, including manufacturing waste and end-of-life aircraft components.
-While metals can be recycled, some materials can be challenging to dispose of sustainably, especially composite materials and the associated resins and other chemicals.
+- Waste: The aerospace industry generates a lot of waste, including manufacturing waste and end-of-life aircraft components.
+While metals can be recycled, some materials, especially composite materials, and their associated resins and other chemicals, can be challenging to dispose of sustainably.

 To reduce the long-term environmental impact of aerospace manufacturing, the industry may be able to take several actions, including:

-• Alternative fuels: Develop sustainable aviation fuels (SAFs) from renewable sources like biomass or synthetic processes to lower GHG emissions.
+- Alternative fuels: To lower GHG emissions, develop sustainable aviation fuels (SAFs) from renewable sources like biomass or synthetic processes.